Metaswitch/clearwater-readthedocs/docs/Clearwater_Stateful_Statistics.md

+# Stateful Statistics

 Clearwater is designed to be as stateless as possible, simplifying redundancy, and making it ideal for virtualised and cloud-based deployment.
 However, through use of our distributed timer store, Chronos, Clearwater is able to maintain a number of stateful statistics.
 As components use timers to maintain stateful functionality without actually remaining independently aware of state, we can form statistics based on these, rather than needing each main process to maintain and report state.
 Currently Sprout and Ralf nodes expose stateful statistics.
+To see the full list of statistics available, check [here](https://clearwater.readthedocs.io/en/stable/Clearwater_SNMP_Statistics/index.html); stateful statistics are marked with a '(*)' to distinguish them.

 ## Configuration